 - Once claimed, a time for set-up or delivery can be scheduled.

-- 1st person to send money claims the bouquet/arrangement
+- 1st person to send the money claims the bouquet/arrangement

 As with a flower stand, a social media flash sale can be beneficial for selling off extra seedings!